How to transfer and backup eSIM on Android phone ? | Easy guide & best methods

 The easiest way to back up your data is by using Google One, which allows automatic cloud storage.
 If you have an external storage device, you can also copy essential files manually.
 For an added layer of security, take screenshots of your current settings, including carrier details and APN settings, before initiating the transfer.

-Before transferring or backing up your eSIM, it’s essential to understand what happens if I delete eSIM by mistake—check out our complete guide here to avoid losing your mobile service unexpectedly.
+Before transferring or backing up your eSIM, it’s essential to understand what happens if I delete eSIM by mistake to avoid losing your mobile service unexpectedly.

 Save your eSIM information